 Plans need to focus on the physical integration of site in the context of the surrounding neighbourhood and scaled accordingly.

-Commerce—including business(es) that allow for social interaction—should be included in plans.
+Commerce—including business(es) or places that allow for social interaction—should be included in plans.

 Protect architectural consistency

 Architectural style can be mixed from unit to unit, but not within a single unit.
-Building massing must be consistent by block, and minor variation should be symmetrical to the block.
+Building massing must be consistent by block, and variation should be symmetrical or planned to the block.

 Ensure frontage interacts with streetscape